U.S. equity funds receive biggest inflow in 14-weeks- Lipper - News Break

 Data from Refinitiv Lipper showed investors put a net $16.1 billion into U.S. equity funds in the week to Wednesday, the most since the week ended March 17.

-The Nasdaq and S&P 500 U.S. stock indexes scaled new peaks this week, with investors cheering data that showed record U.S. factory activity in June..
+The Nasdaq (.IXIC) and S&P 500 (.SPX) U.S. stock indexes scaled new peaks this week, with investors cheering data that showed record U.S. factory activity in June. read more .

 U.S. large-cap funds attracted a net $13.4 billion, their biggest inflow since January 2018, while mid-cap funds and small-cap funds lagged behind.